nystudio107/craft-imageoptimize/README.md

 No module or plugin bootstrapping code needed to get it working.

-If you want to wrap your `ImageTransform` into a plugin or module, simply listen for the `EVENT_REGISTER_IMAGE_TRANSFORM_TYPES` to add your `ImageTransform` to the types that ImageOptimize knows about.
+If you want to wrap your `ImageTransform` into a plugin or module, simply listen for the `EVENT_REGISTER_IMAGE_TRANSFORM_TYPES` event to add your `ImageTransform` to the types that ImageOptimize knows about.

 ```php
 use vendor\package\imagetransforms\MyImageTransform;